 Cybersecurity employees value organizations that offer flexible working arrangements, encourage training and prioritize clear and accessible career progression.
 Within the report, a difficult work-life balance was discussed as one of the five worst aspects of the job by cybersecurity professionals on social media and a main reason why they leave or remain dissatisfied with their company.

-The clear majority (81 percent) of cybersecurity talent agreed with the statement, "I prefer joining organizations where I have a clear career development path," compared to 62 percent of all respondents in our survey.
-The number is even higher (84 percent) for Gen Y and Gen Z employees2, who highlighted a lack of career progression as their number one concern.
+The clear majority (81%) of cybersecurity talent agreed with the statement, "I prefer joining organizations where I have a clear career development path," compared to 62% of all respondents in our survey.
+The number is even higher (84%) for Gen Y and Gen Z employees2, who highlighted a lack of career progression as their number one concern.